xlrte/website/docs/intro.md

     access: readwrite
 ```

-Read on, and we'll walk you through it!
+Read on, and we'll walk you through it, or checkout our [example project](https://github.com/xlrte/example-app-gcp), that matches this tutorial.